Trends in Mills & Boon Historical Cover Designs

 |

 The earliest Masquerade Historicals.
-Subtle differences in branding between these three examples.
+Subtle differences in branding between these three examples (left: the 8 books from 1977; middle: 1978 to November 1980;

 |